Preparing for Advising

 - See if you have any holds that prevent you from registering, such as advising, immunization, bursar’s, Writing Proficiency holds, or probationary status.

 - Access your degree progress report, also known as your degree audit; read it carefully and identify any questions you have about your degree requirements.

 Browse and choose.
 After reading your audit to see where you stand with respect to your general education and major requirements, develop a preliminary list of courses that interest you and meet the requirements you need to fulfill.
-Visit your WISER Student Center page to begin to search for available courses.
+Visit your WISER Student Center page to begin to search for available courses and add them to your shopping cart.

 Questions?
 Start building a list – and keep adding to it as you go.